chayward3113/chayward3113.github.io/README.md

 5. ### Rebuild website with style choice
     1. Click code.
 Now you should see a yellow dot above the list of files.
 This indicates that your website is being rebuilt.
 It will be done building when the dot turns into a green check mark this should take a couple minutes.
 For more details on the build including what it is doing, and its progress simply click on the yellow dot followed by details.
-    2. Go to https://username.github.io where username is your username.
+    2. Navigate to username.github.io where username is your username.
 You should now see your resume formatted using the style that you chose.
 In this step we use Etter's principle of updating frequently.
 Because whenever, we save a change to our repository the site rebuilds within a matter of minutes.
 This allows us to easily make changes to our site that happen almost instantly, making publishing frequently simple.
 Lastly, since we can publish frequently maintaining a catalog of difference doesn't take much effort.
 With every release the developers can simply inform us of the changes and we can describe them in a README for all our users to see.

 ## More Resources